Why It Works

 1 to 2 cups mung bean sprouts

 Remove steak from marinade and pat dry with paper towels.
 Light one chimney full of charcoal and wait until they're covered in grey ash.
-Spread evenly over 1/2 of grate, leaving the other half empty.
-Alternatively, set all the burners of a gas grill to high heat.
-Put the cooking grate in place, cover, and allow grill to preheat for 5 minutes.
-Clean and oil grilling grate, then place flank steak over hot side of grill. cook until well charred, about 3 minutes.
+Spread evenly over 1/2 of grate, leaving other half empty.
+Put cooking grate in place, cover, and allow grill to preheat for 5 minutes.
+Clean and oil grilling grate, then place flank steak over hot side of grill, cook until well charred, about 3 minutes.
 Flip steak and continue to cook until second side is well charred, about 3 minutes longer.
-Transfer steak to cooler side of grill, cover, and cook until the center of the steak registers 125°F on an instant-read thermometer for medium-rare, or 135°F for medium, about 5 minutes longer.
+Transfer steak to cooler side of grill, cover, and cook until center of steak registers 125°F (52°C) on an instant-read thermometer for medium-rare, or 135°F (57°C) for medium, about 5 minutes longer.
 Transfer to a cutting board, tent with foil, and allow steak to rest for at least 5 minutes.
 Proceed to step 4.

 Thinly slice beef against the grain and transfer to a large bowl.
 Add herbs, shallots, bean sprouts, and reserved marinade, and toss to combine.
 Serve immediately.